Keita Inoue: Awards and honors

 Inoue received the Japan Shogi Association Annual Shogi Award for "Best Winning Percentage" in 1993.
-He also received the association's "Shogi Honor Award" in 2008 in recognition of winning 600 official games as a professional.
+He also received the association's "Shogi Honor Award" in 2008 in recognition of winning 600 official games and the "Shogi Honor Fighting-spirit Award" in 2025 in recognition of winning 800 official games.

 JSA director and other offices

 Inoue has served on the Japan Shogi Association's board of directors since 2015.
 From June 2015 until June 2017, he served as a non-executive director.
 He was re-elected to the board for another two-year term in June 2017, but this time as an executive director.
-He was re-elected for another two-year term as executive director in June 2019.
+He was re-elected for additional two-year terms as executive director in June 2019, June 2021 and June 2023.

 Inoue served as a vice-president of the Shogi Professional Players' Association from April 2011 until June 2015, and also as the manager of the Kansai branch of the Japan Shogi Association's apprentice school from April 2001 until March 2004.